Scholarships & Awards

 UIC maintains a strong relationship with the international consulate community in Chicago.
 One reflection of that connection is the Chicago Consular Corps Professional Development Award.
 The CCC Professional Development Award honors the Corps’ commitment to education and cultural exchanges that foster international understanding and support the academic and professional development of our international students.

-The deadline to apply for the 2025 Chicago Consular Corps Professional Development Award is 5:00 p.m. on Friday, Feb.
-28.
+The deadline to apply for the 2026 Chicago Consular Corps Professional Development Award was Friday, Feb.
+20.

-UIC international students (those at UIC on an international student visa) enrolled full-time in a degree-seeking undergraduate, graduate, or professional program of any discipline are invited to apply for the 2025 Chicago Consular Corps Professional Development Award.
+UIC international students enrolled full-time in a degree-seeking undergraduate, graduate, or professional program of any discipline are invited to apply for the 2026 Chicago Consular Corps Professional Development Award.
 Up to ten successful applicants will each receive awards of $1,000.
-Award recipients will be recognized at the Office of Global Engagement International Student Awards ceremony on Wednesday, April 16, 2025.
+Award recipients will be recognized at the Office of Global Engagement International Student Awards ceremony on Wednesday, April 8, 2026.

 Questions about the CCC Scholarship can be directed to the Office of Global Engagement at oge@uic.edu.